Tesla Annual Service Inspection

 How often should I rotate my tires?

-We recommend that you bring your Tesla vehicle in to have the tires rotated every 6,250 miles.
+We recommend that you bring your Tesla vehicle in to have the tires rotated every 10,000 km.
 Tire rotations are included in the annual service inspection.
 Tire rotations performed in between annual service inspections are charged separately.

 Do I have to take my vehicle to a Tesla Service Center?